szymonwieloch/rust-dlopen/README.md

 The original API defines only `dlsym()` function.
 There are two reasons.
 First is that `null` is a legal value of a pointer in a dynamically loaded library.
 But it's totally unsafe to convert it into a function.
 Of course `null` is a legal value for a pointer.
-The second reason is easyness of conversion.
+The second reason is easiness of conversion.
 Please notice that a function pointer obtained from library does not point to a function.
 It **IS** a function.
-So there is a different number of derefences that you would normally do for a pointer (for example a pointer to a C string) than for a function.
+So there is a different number of dereferences that you would normally do for a pointer (for example a pointer to a C string) than for a function.
 Therefor it's best to obtain functions using the `symbol()` method and pointers using the `pointer'() method.

 ```rust